+a.
 Remediation

-Any provider who scored below 100% on these HCB settings compliance reviews will be required to complete a plan of correction developed by the review team, complete two progress reports over a 6-month period and receive a follow-up visit.
-The plan of correction includes the identification and cause of the problem, the proposed action/intervention, a monitoring plan, the person accountable, the implementation and projected completion dates and the expected outcome.
-The progress reports includethe status of implementation, what data has been collected, the collection date and the person accountable.
-The plan of correction is submitted within 30 days from the date that the final reports are mailed to the agency and the progress reports are due every 30 days after the plan of correction is approved by the Programs Assistant Administrator of the Quality Assurance/Improvement department or designee.
-The follow-up review is completed during the month following the final progress report and includes only those conditions that require a plan of correction.
-All annual AL and ADH reviews for SFY18 must be completed by June 30, 2018, and remediation for HCB settings requirements and follow-up confirmation of full compliance must be confirmed by November 30, 2018 for AL and December 31, 2018 for ADH allowing appropriate time for relocation activities as necessary.
+Any provider who scored below 100% on these HCB settings compliance reviews will be required to complete a Plan of Correction developed by the review team, complete two Progress Reports over a 6-month period and a Follow-up visit.
+The Plan of Correction includes the identification and cause of the problem, the proposed action/intervention, a monitoring plan, the person accountable, the implementation and projected completion dates and the expected outcome.
+The Progress Reports include the status of implementation, what data has been collected, the collection date and the person accountable.
+The Plan of Correction is submitted within 30 days from the date that the final reports are mailed to the agency and the Progress Reports are due every 30 days after the Plan of Correction is approved by the Programs Assistant Administrator of the Quality Assurance/Improvement department or designee.
+The Follow-up Audit is completed during the month following the final Progress Report and includes only those Conditions that required a Plan of Correction.
+All annual AL and ADH reviews for SFY18 must be completed by June 30, 2018, and remediation for HCB Settings requirements and follow-up confirmation of full compliance must be confirmed by November 30, 2018 for AL and December 31, 2018 for ADH allowing appropriate time for relocation activities as necessary.
 Remediation will continue as a regular part of the methodology for continuous monitoring for quality assurance and improvement as outlined above.